 Functional interactions between the vHipp, VTA, and nucleus accumbens (NAc) involving dopaminergic transmission have been shown to be critical for controlling the contextual and emotional salience of various cognitive and affective behaviors

 This may sound very technical but just focus on the last part..

-That's technical for our ability to correctly read the emotional importance of various outside factors.
+That's technical speak for... our ability to correctly read the emotional importance of various outside factors.

-"Affective behaviors" is just a grab-bag of all the different ways this can go wrong from borderline personality disorder to poor self-esteem.
+"Affective behaviors" is just a grab-bag of all the different ways this can go wrong from borderline personality disorder to poor self-esteem to eating disorders.